msgilligan/mastercoin-vagrant/README.md

 Versions, tags, and hashes
 --------------------------

 I would like to see a 100% reproducible build/install.
 In order to do this all critical components should be versioned or tagged.

-Currently the following components and versions are used:
+I'm tracking versions of components in an AsciiDoc table named [versions.adoc](versions.adoc).